FAQ — Overall Health, Well-Being and Risks

 The older shingles vaccine is a live vaccine, and it should NOT be given to anyone with CLL, but the new SHINGRIX vaccine is safe.
 Talk to your provider about SHINGRIX.

 Should I get a flu shot every year?
 What about other vaccines?

 Yes.
 Because of our impaired immune system, we may not benefit from the flu injection as much as those with a normal immune system.
 But the flu shot can’t hurt us (because the flu shot is a dead virus), and it just might help.
 In fact we should get all appropriate ”killed” vaccines for our age, especially the two different pneumonia vaccines.
 COVID-19 vaccination is strongly recommended.
 While it may not provide robust protection for some, it could provide some protection.

 Is someone with CLL more or less likely to get an additional cancer, such as lung or skin cancer, or other blood cancers?

 Those with CLL are more at risk for many secondary cancers, simply because CLL causes our immune system to not be as good as it should be.
 So a CLL patient should be even more vigilant than those without CLL when it comes to having appropriate checks and tests for other cancers.
 That means mammograms, skin cancer checks, PSA tests, etc. are as important as ever.

 Skin cancers are particularly common in CLL so appropriate clothing and sunscreen is mandatory.
-CLL patients are also at increased risks for secondary blood cancers related to the disease itself or to the drugs used to treat it.
+CLL patients are also at increased risk for secondary blood cancers related to the disease itself or to the drugs used to treat it.
 These include MDS (myelodyplastic syndromes), a malignant form of marrow failure and Richter’s Syndrome where the CLL changes or transforms into a more aggressive type of lymphoma.